yosoi/yosoi.github.io/README.md

         "greet": greet
     })
 ````

 Inside of the `app` sub-folder is a script called `__init__.py`.
 Open it and paste the following code:

 ````
 from .main import activate
 ````

-To learn more about Python modules and `__init__.py`, [click here]().
+To learn more about Python modules and `__init__.py`, [click here](https://docs.python.org/3/tutorial/modules.html#packages).

 Once you have updated `__init__.py`, navigate to your project folder and open `pyproject.toml`.
-This file contains information about your program.
+This file contains information about your program and is used by `poetry` for configuration purposes.

-To make your program executable, add the following lines to `pyproject.toml`:
+Add the following lines to `pyproject.toml`:

 ````
 [tool.poetry.scripts]
 app = 'app:activate'
 ````

+To learn more about `pyproject.toml`, [click here](https://python-poetry.org/docs/pyproject/).

+To begin the publishing process, [create an account](https://pypi.org/account/register/) on PyPI.

+Once you have created an account, navigate to your account settings page.
+Create a new API Token and copy it to your clipboard.

+Update your credentials locally by running:

+`poetry config pypi-token.pypi {your token value goes here}`

+Finally, build and publish your project by running:

+`poetry publish --build`

+Run the following command to confirm that your project (named `app`, in this case) is online:

+`pip3 search app`

+Once you have verified that your project is listed, you can install `app` with pip.
+To do so, run:

+`sudo pip3 install app`

+Once you have installed `app`, run the following command:

+`app greet {your name goes here}`

+If everything went smoothly, your app should greet you:

+`Hello, Yosoi`

+To publish changes to your package, first increment the version number in `pyproject.toml`.
+Then, run:

+`poetry publish --build`

+To update an installed pip package, run:

+`sudo pip3 install {package name goes here} -U`

+Check out [shrimpy](https://github.com/yosoi/shrimpy) if you learn by example.

 # Choosing a License
-[This helpful document]() explains how to choose a license for your software and can be summed up as follows:
+[This helpful document](https://choosealicense.com/) explains how to choose a license for your software and can be summed up as follows:

 * [MIT](https://choosealicense.com/licenses/mit/) lets users do almost anything with your software.
 * [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/) lets users do almost anything with your software *except* distribute closed-source versions.